DatashareNetwork: A Decentralized Privacy-Preserving Search Engine for Investigative Journalists: The limits of document search

 \subsection{One-bit search extraction}

 In this section, we consider a 1-bit search oracle $\oracle$ which returns a boolean answer for each query which determine whether at least one matching document exists.
-The oracle support one operation, \textsf{query}, which takes a set of keywords $\partialset$ as input and returns boolean answer $\binanswer \leftarrow \oracleQuery(\partialset)$.
-If there are two documents $D_x$ and $D_y$ in the document set $\docs$ such that $D_x \subset D_y$, then the smaller document $D_x$ is not visible to the adversary.
-Therefore, we assume that $\docs$ does not contain any pair of document where one entirely covers the second one.
-Furthermore, we only recover documents with a document uniqueness number $\uniqueNum_D$ less than the uniqueness limit $\uqlim$.
+The oracle supports one operation, \textsf{query}, which takes a set of keywords $\partialset$ as input and returns boolean answer $\binanswer \leftarrow \oracleQuery(\partialset)$.